MASLAB/kitbot-how-to/README.md

 ### Pi connection
 Raven is designed as a compact Raspberry Pi HAT (Hardware Attached on Top) board.
 It meant to be installed directly on top of the Pi 5.
 To properly secure the board to the Pi, follow the [installation video](https://vilros.com/pages/pi-5-active-cooler-compatible-case-instruction-video) but do not populate the plastic covers.
 Instead, use Raven board as the top cover and leave the bottom cover uninstalled.
 We can mount the assembly onto the kitbot later through the bottom standoffs.

+### Power button
+The [power button](#power-button) you made previously plugs into the power connector.
+When the battery is connected, this button turns on the system.
+To turn off, shut down the Pi with Pi's power button (not Raven power button) or [command](#shutdown-pi).

 ### Motor connection
 Raven supports up to 5 motors with 5 optional encoders.
 If using encoder, make sure the the motor is modified according to [Motor](#motor).